mbaiye/Part-4-ceros-ski/README.md

 3. Create two files named `${firstname}_${lastname}_optimization.md` and `${firstname}_${lastname}_suggestions.md`. `${firstname}_${lastname}_optimization.md` will be used to document all optimization changes you made. `${firstname}_${lastname}_suggestions.md` will be used to document any techdebt decisions you made while working on this project.

-4. Optimize the directories to suit terraform code best practise (near/or production-grade)
+4. Optimize the directories to suit terraform code best practises

 ## Acceptance Criteria